The diagram below shows the specific parts of the sensor. Read further to explore the functionality of each part of the sensor.

 No light

-Sensor is Off.
+The sensor is Off.
 Short press the On/Off switch

 Blue flashing

-Sensor On and Bluetooth advertising
+The sensor is On and advertising Bluetooth

 White flashing

-Charging via USB mains charger or USB port
+Charging via USB mains charger or USB port,

 Green flashing